-A significant Non-destructive Testing method for Weld inspection is Vacuum box testing which is used to locate leaks in pressure boundary that cannot be directly pressurized.
-The main component of this method is bubble forming solution applied to a local area to be tested of the pressure boundary by flowing, spraying or brushing.
-It creates a differential pressure across that local area.
+Ferrite Testing a significant Non-destructive Testing method for Weld inspection is Vacuum box testing which is used to locate leaks in pressure boundaries that cannot be directly pressurized.
+The main component of this method is a bubble-forming solution applied to a local area to be tested on the pressure boundary by flowing, spraying or brushing.
+It creates differential pressure across that local area.

 1) Lap Welds, butt welds, and shell to annular welds.
-2) Piping system & Pressure Vessels 3) Tank Bottoms and 4) Objects on which a pressure differential can be created across area to be examined.
+2) Piping system & Pressure Vessels 3) Tank Bottoms and 4) Objects on which a pressure differential can be created across the area to be examined.

 Limitations: 1) Size and orientation of any leaks will have to be analyzed with a secondary NDT method.
-2) During testing, standard surface temperature of the test material must be between 50C to 500
+2) During testing, the standard surface temperature of the test material must be between 50C to 500

 IXAR is engaging in performing Vacuum Box Testing for Oil & Natural Gas sector as well as cross-country pipelines for the last decade.
 IXAR is carrying out an inspection within the parameters of ASME Section V, Article 10, and Appendix-II and also ASTM E515.